 This page refers to arrangements during the Federal Election 2013.
-For NSW and Queensland preferences, please see their respective State web sites closer to their elections.

 The Greens want to make sure that everyone can make a formal vote that best reflects their political wishes.
 The How-To-Vote cards that the Greens and the other parties will give you are guides, and you can choose whether or not to follow them.

 It is you, not any political party, that determines where your vote goes.

 In the Lower House (the House of Representatives), you have to number all of the candidates in order that your vote is formal.
 This means you direct your preferences in the order that you choose.
 By putting the Green candidate first, and then the other candidates in your order of preferences, you decide who your vote goes to if the Green candidate is not elected.

 In the Senate, you have two options.

 The first is to vote above the line, by numbering just one box above the line.
 When you vote above the line, your vote is allocated according to a 'group voting ticket', submitted by each party/group before the election.
 If you vote above the line, your preferences are allocated in the way the party/group you voted for determines.